-• Mounting PLC: If this step fails, first ensure that you started MyPLC as root.
+Mounting PLC: If this step fails, first ensure that you started MyPLC as root.
 Check /etc/sysconfig/plc to ensure that PLC_ROOT and PLC_DATA refer to the right locations.
 You may also have too many existing loopback mounts, or your kernel may not support loopback mounting, bind mounting, or the ext3 filesystem.
 Try freeing at least one loopback device, or re-compiling your kernel to support loopback mounting, bind mounting, and the ext3 filesystem.
-SELinux may also be enabled.
-If you install MyPLC on Fedora Core 4 or 5, use the Security Level Configuration utility to configure SELinux to be Permissive.
+If you see an error similar to Permission denied while trying to open /plc/root.img, then SELinux may be enabled.
+If you installed MyPLC on Fedora Core 4 or 5, use the Security Level Configuration utility to configure SELinux to be Permissive.